 These conditions can develop within just a few days after vaccination, and have primarily occurred within 14 days.
-They have been observed more often after the second dose, and more often in adolescent and young adult males.
+They have been observed more often after the second dose, and more often, but not exclusively, in adolescent and young adult males.
+There have also been reports in females.

 Available data suggest that the course of myocarditis and pericarditis following vaccination is not different from myocarditis or pericarditis in general.
-Available short-term follow-up data suggest that the symptoms resolve in most individuals, but information on long-term sequelae is lacking.
+Available short-term follow-up data suggest that the symptoms resolve in most individuals, however, severe outcomes, including death, have been rarely reported and information on long-term sequelae is lacking.

-Healthcare professionals should be alert to the signs and symptoms of myocarditis and pericarditis.
+Healthcare professionals should be alert to the signs and symptoms of myocarditis and pericarditis including atypical presentations.

 Vaccine recipients should be instructed to seek immediate medical attention if they develop symptoms indicative of myocarditis or pericarditis such as (acute and persisting) chest pain, shortness of breath, or palpitations following vaccination.
+Additionally, non-specific symptoms such as fatigue, nausea and vomiting, abdominal pain, dizziness or syncope, oedema and cough have been reported in some recipients with myocarditis or pericarditis.
 Healthcare professionals should consult guidance and/or specialists to diagnose and treat this condition.